Auctoris/regex_golf/README.md

-# regex_golf
+# RegEx Golf

-Animal, Mineral, Vegetable RegEx Golf in Python
+A simple Python program to play Animal, Mineral, Vegetable RegEx Golf

+For more information see http://www.auctoris.co.uk/2016/03/30/regex-golf